What's PLANERGY?

 What Is the Difference Between Finance Business Intelligence and Traditional Business Intelligence?

 Typical business intelligence primarily focuses on and is designed for data analysis and visualization—conveying historical data in a meaningful format that can be easily understood and interpreted by people without advanced programming or data analytics experience.
-It sees a business through a rear-view mirror and improves the efficiency of existing processes rather than the pursuit of change.

 On the other hand, Finance Business Intelligence focuses on both past performance and future forecasts to help CFOs inform function-level, entity-level, or enterprise-level strategic decisions.